TBD54566975/example-pfi-aud-usd-tbdex/README.md

 Issue the credential to alice, which ensures Alice is a non-sanctioned individual.

 Run `npm run example-issue-credential`.
 This will save a `signed-credential.txt` file which contains the signed VC for convenience.
+This does a very simple name check against an OFAC sanctions database.

 ## Step 5: Run the PFI server